FadyASulaiman/selectd-job-hunt-ai/docs/operational/NEXT.md

-Trailhead
+Next Trailhead
-- Figure out what's missing to reach the north star
+- Finish the last few tweaks to reach the north-star
-- Implement UserState manager